 9c.
 External beam radiation

 In cases of primary lymphoma, external beam irradiation could also be a treatment option.39 This is also the case with secondary iris lymphomas with disturbing or sight-threating ocular symptoms.
-The dose is dependant on lymphoma type, usage of additional systemic medication and the purpose of treatment (curative versus palliative), is usually between 40-80 Gray.
-Further, different options such as linear accelerator, proton beam radiation, gamma knife radiation or cyber knife radiation may also be used in this condition.6
+The dose is dependent on lymphoma type, usage of additional systemic medication, and the purpose of treatment (curative versus palliative), is usually between 40-80 Gray.
+Further, different options such as linear accelerator, proton beam radiation, gamma knife radiation, or cyber knife radiation may also be used in this condition.6

 9d.
 Ocular medical drug treatment